Central Colleges of the Philippines: History

 > Former Dean of the FEU Institute of Technology.

 > Son of Paulino Z. Reyes and Marcela S. Reyes.

 > His paternal grandparents were Numeriano Somo Reyes and Rosario Zuniga Reyes.

 > Past regent of UP Board of Regents in 1962.

 > Past President of University of the Philippines Alumni Association.

 > Founding president of UP Alumni Engineers from 1945 to 1947.

 > Past President of Upsilon Beta Phi Alumni.

 > Past President of Philippine Chamber of Commerce.

 > Founded H.R.
 Reyes Construction, Inc.

 > Graduate of University of the Philippines with the degree of Bachelor of Science in Civil Engineering in 1928.) was assigned as second College president and held his position until 1979 and Polytechnic Colleges of the Philippines was renamed to Central Colleges of the Philippines.

 In January 1971, Dr. H.R.
 Reyes successfully bought out share of 20% of his co-founder Engineer Vales and other majority shareholders.
 He finally controlled ownerships.

 In 1977, Secretarial Administration and Agricultural Business Management programs were offered.

 In 1981, Optometry program was offered.

 His eldest son, late Atty.
 Crispino P. Reyes, Sr. (Note: > Also known as "Babes".

 > Date of birth: January 27, 1938.

 > Date of death: June 14, 2025.

 > Was graduate of: Pre-law from University of the Philippines, Diliman in 1958; Bachelor of Laws (Ll.B.) from Ateneo de Manila University in 1962; and Master of Laws (Ll.M.) from University of Michigan in 1966.

 > Was admitted to Integrated Bar of the Philippines in 1964.

 > Was professor of: Ateneo Law School; FEU Institute of Law (From 1964 to 1974); and UP College of Law (From 1964 to 1991).

 > Was senior partner of his law firm Pacis and Reyes Attorneys (1978 to 2025).

 > Married to Elena Santos Reyes, DBA.

 > Has a grandson named Crispino Federico S. Reyes, III (Also known as "Eric") the Fourth College President.

 > Has a younger sibling named Hermenegildo P. Reyes, Jr. and grandson named Hermenegildo Carlos Reyes, III (Future college board of trustee).

 > Was Board Chairman emeritus of Ateneo Law Alumni Association, Inc.

 > Was Board Chairman Emeritus with the late Atty.
 Antonio C. Pacis (+).

 > Was President of Legis Forum, Inc.

 > Was active in Board meetings.) succeeded as third College President & Board Chairman (1980 to 2025).

 On CCP's 50th founding anniversary (In school year 2004–2005), its Board of Trustees approved Board Resolution to rename Engineering Building to Engr.
 Gonzalo T. Vales Bldg.

-August 2025, the newly hired College Board of Trustee Chairman Dr. Jose F. Oreta, Jr. take a lead to new innovative way of running colleges, and with new partners with the founder Antolin M. Oreta of A.M.
-Oreta Construction Company.
+In August 2025, the newly hired College Board of Trustee Chairman, Dr. Jose F. Oreta, Jr., takes a lead to new innovative way of running colleges, and with new partners with businessman Len Oreta.
+(Note: > Of A.M.
+Oreta & Co., Inc.

+> Father of Malabon Representative Antolin A. Oreta, III ("Lenlen").)